How Tablet Games Can Teach Skills to Students with Visual Impairments

 Schultz has taken a career in building special needs software and games for people who are blind or have low vision into ObjectiveEd, a new endeavor at a time when investor interest in educational tools and investor interest in assistive technology are apparently on the rise.

 According to Crunchbase, global investment activity in assistive technology has grown from $118.5 million across 38 deals in 2012 to $276.5 million across 71 deals in 2017.

 Schultz isn’t a stranger to technology for people with impairments.
 He co-founded eSped, a K-12 software suite to help districts serve special-needs students, which sold to Frontline Education in 2016, and has operated Blindfold Games since 2013 to offer accessible games to adults with visual impairments.

 Blindfold offers a library of 80 games including puzzles, slots and adaptations of mainstream titles like “Candy Crush” and game shows like “Jeopardy.”
 The company says they have been downloaded over 500,000 times by 25,000 users.

-But even with all his experience, Schultz believes assistive technology has historically been a tough sell to venture capital due to the small number of potential customers and a likelihood that customers can’t afford the expensive technology.
-According to the American Foundation for the Blind, about 568,000 children in the U.S. have vision difficulty and about 26.9 million American adults have experienced vision loss.
+But even with all his experience, Schultz believes assistive technology has historically been a tough sell to venture capital due to the small number of potential customers and a likelihood that customers can’t afford the expensive technology., about 568,000 children in the U.S. have vision difficulty and about 26.9 million American adults have experienced vision loss.
 About 10 million of them have a family income of less than $35,000.

 One of the places piloting Schultz’s technology this year is The Carroll Center for the Blind, a nonprofit based in Newton, Mass.